S&P confirms Ireland's investment grade

 Irish Transport Minister Leo Varadkar said the ECB could ramp up its bond-buying programme.

-Ireland's bond yields remain too high to consider a return to market for now, though they have fallen significantly in recent weeks, buoyed by progress in tackling its fiscal and banking crises and an easing of conditions on its 85 billion euro (74 billion pound) EU-IMF bailout.
+Ireland's bond yields remain too high to consider a return to market for now, though they have fallen significantly in recent weeks, buoyed by progress in tackling its fiscal and banking crises and an easing of conditions on its 85 billion euros EU-IMF bailout.

 The positive S&P appraisal marked a welcome vote of confidence.

-"The ratings... reflect our view of the government's commitment and capacity to stabilise public finances," S&P said in a statement confirming the country's BBB+ rating.
+"The ratings... reflect our view of the government's commitment and capacity to stabilize public finances," S&P said in a statement confirming the country's BBB+ rating.

 "We also view Ireland's competitiveness gains since late 2008 and open economy as being supportive of modest, export-led economic growth over the medium term."